Egg sandwich: Boiled egg sandwich

 A 1905 British cookbook describes an "egg sandwich" made with sliced hard-boiled eggs, marinated in oil, vinegar, salt, and pepper, and garnished with minced watercress.
 An "egg and chutney sandwich" is made from chutney and minced hard-boiled eggs; an "egg cream" sandwich from hard-boiled eggs pounded into a smooth paste and seasoned with anchovies and mustard.
-A common alternative is to mash the hard-boiled egg together with mayonnaise, salt and black pepper, usually called simply egg spread, or an egg mayonnaise or egg mayo.
+A common alternative is to mash the hard-boiled egg together with mayonnaise,Mustard, salt and black pepper, usually called simply egg spread, or an egg mayonnaise or egg mayo.
+This is similar to Egg salad.
+Curried egg sandwiches, which add a mild curry powder to the mayonnaise are common in Australia.
 Cress is often seen as the typical accompaniment to an egg sandwich.
 Salad cream is also a common alternative to mayonnaise, mainly within the UK.
+This simple sandwich of mayonnaise and boiled egg is popular in Japan as "Tamago sando" (egg sandwich).
 In Scandinavia and Finland, boiled egg and kaviar is a common topping on sandwiches.

 Egg salad sandwich

 It is also common, in the United States, to use egg salad as a sandwich filling.